Amir Mansour: Mansour vs. Kuzmin

-Career from 2018–present
+Career from 2018 to 2019

 Mansour vs. Hrgović

 In July 2018, it was announced that 2016 Olympian Filip Hrgović (5-0, 4 KOs) would fight British boxer Gary Cornish (25-2, 13 KOs) at the Arena Zagreb in Croatia on September 8 for the WBC International title.
-On August 21, due to medical reasons, Cornish was ruled out of the fight.
+On August 21, for medical reasons, Cornish was ruled out of the fight.
 He was replaced by Mansour, who was regarded as Hrgović's toughest opponent to date.
 Hrgović delivered a performance to claim the WBC International title with a third-round knockout win over Mansour.
 Mansour was hurt with Hrgović's right hand in the opening two rounds.
 Mansour took a knee in round 3 following a straight right left hook combination.
 He then attempted to fight back but only took further punishment.
 Mansour was knocked down again by a flurry of punches from Hrgović and counted out by referee Daniel Van De Wiele with 51 seconds of the round remaining.